 Consequently, a dual political system was born within Russia, which changed the political landscape of the nation.
 However, on the first anniversary of the Russian declaration of sovereignty, Boris Yeltsin was elected as the first democratically elected president of the Russian Federation.

 The country adopted its new constitution, national flag, and anthem to reflect the new political dynamics.
 Its new name-the Russian Federation was adopted on December 25, 1991, and June 12, 1992, was proclaimed as the national holiday.

-In 1917 the Czar Nicholas II abdicated the throne, and a provisional government was set up under Alexander Kerensky.
-Kerensky lost to the radicals, or Bolshevik, and Vladimir Ilich Ulyanov, popularly known as Lenin and Leon trotsky, overthrew the Kerensky government in November 1917.
+In 1917 Czar Nicholas II abdicated the throne, and a provisional government was set up under Alexander Kerensky.
+Kerensky lost to the radicals or Bolsheviks, and Vladimir Ilich Ulyanov, popularly known as Lenin and Leon Trotsky, overthrew the Kerensky government in November 1917.
 They vested the power in a Council of People’s Commissars, with Lenin as its premier.
-Between 1922 and 1991, the history of Russia is manifested in the history of Soviet Union, which functioned as a single-party state under a communist party.
+Between 1922 and 1991, the history of Russia is manifested in the history of the Soviet Union, which functioned as a single-party state under a communist party.

-By late 1980s, the political, social and economic tensions were rising in the Soviet Union, and the reforms-Perestroika and Glasnost-introduced by Soviet leader, Mikhail Gorbachev, brought the final blow to already scrambling structure of Soviet Union, as the two reforms suddenly unleashed a wave of independence movements within the union.
-With the collapse of the Soviet Union the official history of Russian Federation began.
+By the late 1980s, the political, social, and economic tensions were rising in the Soviet Union, and the reforms-Perestroika and Glasnost-introduced by Soviet leader, Mikhail Gorbachev, brought the final blow to the already scrambling structure of the Soviet Union, as the two reforms suddenly unleashed a wave of independence movements within the union.
+With the collapse of the Soviet Union, the official history of the Russian Federation began.